evo Size and Buying Guides - We have one of the largest selections of ski boots on the web, a super knowledgeable staff and expert guides.

 There are a few simple things you can do on your own to make your ski boots fit better.
 Below is a list of common problems and solutions you can try at home.

 Problem: You are having trouble buckling your boots.

 Try twisting the buckle counter clockwise to make it longer.
 This twist feature is known as micro-adjust.
-If you have exhausted the buckle length using the micro-adjust feature, you can often move the teeth of the buckle on the boot cuff in or out.
-You may need an Allen wrench, often provided in your boot box, to move the buckles.
+If you have exhausted the buckle length using the micro-adjust feature, you can often move the buckle ladder (the part with the teeth that hold the wire bale).
+You may need an Allen wrench, often provided in your boot box, to move the ladder.

 Problem: You’re having trouble finding the perfect tension with your buckles – one notch is too loose, the next is too tight.

 Most boots have micro-adjustable buckles.
 Twist the buckles clockwise to shorten (tighten) or counter clockwise to lengthen (loosen) them.
 Doing this should enable you to find the perfect level of tightness.

 Problem: The upper cuff is too tight or pinching your calves.

 Many ski boots have a wedge or spoiler between the liner and shell directly behind the calf.
 These are either screwed on or attached by Velcro.
 You can simply remove the spoiler to create more room in the upper cuff.

 If even the loosest buckle setting feels too snug, most boots have an adjustable plate or "ladder" for the top buckle straps that can be moved to provide a new, looser range of notches.
 Some ladders require that you undo a screw to move them (you’ll need a screwdriver or Allen wrench), others can simply be twisted or have a release that allows them to move.

 Problem: The ski boot does not have enough arch support.